9 Things That Will Happen When You Meet the Right Person

 YOU CAN SPEND TIME APART (BUT YOU DON’T WANT TO)

 Play it by ear, although I advise against excessive touch.
 If it was only a passing relationship, it can hurt for a week or two, but your emotions will quickly pass.
-It’s a good sign that you desire something more long-term if a significant amount of time goes by and your sentiments remain the same.
-Do you feel particularly bad about being apart?
+If a significant amount of time goes by and your sentiments remain the same, it’s a good sign that you desire something more long-term.
+Do you feel terrible about being apart?
 Notify them!

 If you have plans for your life before meeting your partner, carry them out.
 I have a reputation for being impulsive and frequently entering new situations without giving the potential outcomes much thought.
-That might result in some amazing experiences, but it could also be disastrous.
+That might result in some fantastic experiences but could also be disastrous.

-Make sure you allow yourself enough time to decide if relocating to another nation with your spouse is truly what you both want before making a significant choice like that.
-It’s simple to get carried away, and you can find yourself far from the people you know and love and in dangerous circumstances.
+Make sure you allow yourself enough time to decide if relocating to another nation with your spouse is truly what you both want before making a significant choice.
+Getting carried away is simple, and you can find yourself far from the people you know and love and in dangerous circumstances.

 It is unfair to raise someone’s expectations just to let them down when you realize you can’t keep your end of the bargain.
 A few months from now, you could feel differently.
 You need not abandon hope as a result.
 Express your emotions.
 You’ll never know if you don’t ask!